OffByNone/Omniscience/README.md

                 [ ] Navigating away from page and back shouldn't lose the list [ ] Show metadata info if available
                 [ ] Drag and Drop re-order
-				[ ] Limit file types to supported types on the device
+				[ ] Limit to mediums supported on device (if device only supports audio only allow users to add audio file types) same for video and images
+                [ ] Adding a folder should cause all items in said folder to get added.

             Services
                 Properties